PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

 Open a browser and login to keycloak console with the admin credentials (default to admin/admin) at `http://<ingress external ip>/auth`

-Note: this keycloak server is running in DEV mode, only use HTTP to login to admin-console.
+> NOTE: this keycloak server is running in DEV mode, only use HTTP to login to admin-console.

 ### Create a realm for spatial services